LSped/asreview-insights-metrics-comparability-main/README.md

 #### Specificity / True Negative Rate (TNR)

-See [ASReview Insights](https://github.com/asreview/asreview-insights) for the definition and rationale of implementation.
+See [ASReview Insights](https://github.com/asreview/asreview-insights) for the definition and rationale of implementation of the TNR@r%.

-## Get to the Ouput
+## Get to the New Ouput

 To see the new output, a simulation needs to be run with the modified scripts.